BurntSushi/termcolor/doc/rg.1.md

 -u, --unrestricted ...
 : Reduce the level of 'smart' searching.
 A single -u doesn't respect .gitignore (etc.) files.
 Two -u flags will search hidden files and directories.
-Three -u flags will search binary files. -uu is equivalent to grep -r, and -uuu is equivalent to grep -a -r.
+Three -u flags will search binary files. -uu is equivalent to `grep -r`, and -uuu is equivalent to `grep -a -r`.

-    Note that the -u flags are convenient aliases for other combinations of flags. -u aliases '--no-ignore'. -uu aliases '--no-ignore --hidden'.
+    Note that the -u flags are convenient aliases for other combinations of flags. -u aliases --no-ignore. -uu aliases --no-ignore --hidden.
-    -uuu aliases '--no-ignore --hidden --text'.
+    -uuu aliases --no-ignore --hidden --text.

 -v, --invert-match
 : Invert matching.